taoria/T-Node/README.md

 the main goal of the repo is to make graph creation easier and more intuitive.

-Note **it's not usable and productive on current stage** and need  a better development .

-The tool separate its graph editor implementation and the graph creation logic.

-# Install

-currently under development

 # Some Features

-* Create graph script a the creator tool
+* creator tool create graph easily
-* Node creation based on specified type of graph
 * Easy port creation via attribute
 * Runtime graph
 * Blackboard for runtime graph as exposed parameters
 * Runtime graph execution
 * An easy test mode (Runtime graph only)
-* Scene object nodes hold scene objects
+* Scene object nodes hold scene objects like blackboard

-# Some To-dos
+# Some to-dos
-* Function as port
-* Circular dependency support for some situations such as FSM
-* Edge colors customization
+* Port connectivity of two types have implicit conversion
+* Node placement
+* Vertical node
+* A universal merger handle multiple input
+* Support static graph data traversal

-# Usage
+# Install & Usage
-Not yet documented
-### Convention
+Right now this lib is still under development.